inoobs/debtify/README.md

 Do you have enough to forget to pay something in time?

 If one of the questions answer is "yes", than you need Deptify.
-Deptify helps you orginize your payouts.
+Deptify helps you organize your payouts.
 Deptify helps you easily setup your payments for different accounts.
 With Deptify you can add easily add new payments even if it a one-time or regular payment.
 Deptify sends you notification for the next payment via Gmail or other developed microservice.
 On Deptify you can see all of your payments in one page.

-Deptify is fully open source project and the available plug-ins are growing every day.
+Deptify is fully open source project and the plug-ins availability is growing every day.

 ## Debtify